null

 Instructions

-In a small sauce pan, warm the coconut oil and honey or maple until just slightly warm and coconiut old is melted.
-(If it warms too much, let cool before you add to food processor).
+In a small saucepan, warm the coconut oil and honey or maple syrup until just slightly warm and the coconut oil is melted.
+(If it becomes too warm, let it cool before adding it to the food processor.)

-Add coconut oil and sweeter of choice, turmeric powder, cinnamon, salt and baking soda to the mixture, and process again.
+Add the coconut oil, sweetener of choice, turmeric powder, cinnamon, salt, and baking soda to the mixture, and process again.

-Once smooth, add almond flour and teff flour and process until smooth.
+Once smooth, add the almond flour and teff flour and process until smooth.

-Add coconut flour one Tablespoon at a time, the consistency will vary depending on the size of bananas you use. example: if the banana's are large and the mixture is more liquid, you may need an extra Tablespoon of coconut flour.
-You want to make sure not to add too much coconut flour or it will dry out the muffins.
-Add one T and process, then the 2nd (process) and 3rd (process).
-If the mixture seems like it needs to be a little firmer, add the 4th.
-The consistency should be a thick batter that can be poured right out of the food processor bowl.
+Add the coconut flour one tablespoon at a time.
+The consistency will vary depending on the size of the bananas you use.
+For example, if the bananas are large and the mixture is more liquid, you may need an extra tablespoon of coconut flour.
+Be careful not to add too much coconut flour, or it will dry out the muffins.
+Add one tablespoon and process, then the second (process), and the third (process).
+If the mixture seems like it needs to be a little firmer, add the fourth.
+The consistency should be a thick batter that can be poured out of the food processor bowl.

-Line a baking sheet with paper muffin cups or oil a non stick muffin tin.
-Pour batter evenly into muffin tins and then bake for 20-25 minutes depending on oven.
+Line a baking sheet with paper muffin cups or oil a nonstick muffin tin.
+Pour the batter evenly into the muffin tin and bake for 20–25 minutes, depending on your oven.

-At 20 minutes I take a wooden toothpick and stick into one of the muffins to see if it comes out clean, if it does, they are done.
-If not give it a few more minutes, but watch closely so you do not overcook.
+At 20 minutes, insert a wooden toothpick into one of the muffins to see if it comes out clean.
+If it does, they are done.
+If not, give them a few more minutes, but watch closely so you do not overcook.

-Remove from oven once fully bakes and let sit on the counter for at least 15-20 minutes before removing from your muffin tin.
-They will continue to slightly cook in the pan and will set and firm up a bit.
+Remove from the oven once fully baked and let sit on the counter for at least 15–20 minutes before removing from the muffin tin.
+They will continue to cook slightly in the pan and will set and firm up a bit.

-I usually pour 6 muffins (just like the recipe calls for), for my little guy, and then I add organic dark chocolate chips to the remainder of the batter and pour the other six after I stir in desired amount of chocolate.
-You can add walnuts as well for a nice texture and crunch.
-Let cool completely and then store in an air tight container on the counter for up to 3 days, refrigerate after that if there are any left.
+I usually pour six muffins plain (just like the recipe calls for) for my little guy, then add organic dark chocolate chips to the remaining batter and pour the other six after stirring in the desired amount of chocolate.
+You can add walnuts as well for nice texture and crunch.
+Let cool completely, then store in an airtight container on the counter for up to 3 days.
+Refrigerate after that if there are any left.

 Enjoy!!